namdao2000/ultimate-nextjs-starter/README.md

 # **👉 Quick start**

-1. Please get the Google OAuth 2.0 Credentials by following this https://next-auth.js.org/providers/google
+1. Please set up the [Google OAuth 2.0 API & Credentials by following this tutorial](https://next-auth.js.org/providers/google)

 2. Make sure you have the following `.env` file present.
     ```